AjiteshChandra/StockCircularBot/README.md

 ---
 ## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to fork this repository and open pull requests for improvements in forecasting accuracy, feature engineering, or bug fixes.
+Contributions, issue reports, and feature suggestions are highly encouraged!
+Please feel free to fork this repository and submit pull requests to enhance retrieval accuracy or fix bugs in the RAG chatbot

 ---
 ## License